romenrg/romenrg.github.com/source/_posts/2018-12-29-what-makes-a-great-software-engineer.markdown

 ## Fortunately, key skills are evergreen

 Isn't there “evergreen” technical knowledge that can be portable across frameworks?
 Aren't "soft" skills vital?
 How about code readability, learning-ability and communication skills?
-Wouldn't those skills be more valuable that framework-specific knowledge in this ever-evolving world?
+Wouldn't those skills be more valuable than framework-specific knowledge in this ever-evolving world?

 ### It’s not just about technology